Find Environmentally Friendly Wood

-Instead, find sustainable wood from forests that are growing faster than they are being harvested.
+Instead, find certified sustainable wood from forests that are growing faster than they are being harvested.
 Also look for solid alternatives, locally sourced wood and reclaimed lumber.

 Sustain Healthy Forests

-Forests sustain biodiversity, clean air and fresh water.
+Forests sustain biodiversity, clean air, and fresh water.
 They also slow global climate change by soaking up carbon dioxide.
 If properly managed, almost any type of forest can thrive and regenerate while also providing lumber, paper and other products.
 However, the same forests can also be clear-cut for some quick income and profitable alternative uses.

-The Forest Stewardship Council logo is the best and easiest way to make sure your wood is from properly managed forests that are growing back as fast as they are being thinned.
-The respected group works in nearly 80 countries, certifying logging operations that maintain healthy forests and indigenous communities.
+The Forest Stewardship Council (FSC) logo is the best and easiest way to make sure your wood is from properly managed forests that are growing back as fast as they are being thinned.
+The respected Council works in nearly 80 countries, certifying logging operations that maintain healthy forests and indigenous communities.

-Build with Grass
+Build with Grass Instead

-Reducing Transport Energy
+Reduce Transport Energy